▶️ Battle of the Badges belongs to sheriff's office, nearly $5,000 raised

 Before the championship race, Krantz and Deschutes County Sheriff Shane Nelson took the track, facing each other

-In the end the sheriff’s department took home the trophy, but Bend Police raised more money for the non-profit.
+In the end, the sheriff’s department took home the trophy, but Bend Police raised more money for the nonprofit group Neighbor Impact.